artofthesmart/hypertext/microsite content/pages/01.home/default.md

 That said, there were a few compromises, listed below.

 **Images are capped at 100% of parent width.** The first was that the W3C couldn't have known in 1995 about the rise of mobile devices.
 Back then, it was reasonable to assume that screens would always be wider than the widest reasonable image.
 That's not true on mobile devices, which have an effective width of about 400px or about 5" wide by 1995 standards at 72dpi.
-So if you load a modern website on a very old browser or a mobile device _without the assistance of meta tags and CSS_ you end up with lots of images that overflow horizontally([example](#TODO)).
+So if you load a modern website on a very old browser or a mobile device _without the assistance of meta tags and CSS_ you end up with lots of images that overflow horizontally.

 There are some options for allowing a tiny amount of CSS that come built-in to help make sites look better.
 This site uses them because they add a trivial amount of size and *zero additional requests*.